2021 Big 12 Conference football season

 The 2021 Big 12 Conference football season was the 26th season of the Big 12 Conference football and took place during the 2021 NCAA Division I FBS football season.
 The season began on September 4 with non-conference play.
 Conference play began on September 18, 2021.
 The entire schedule was released on February 11, 2021.

 The 2021 season was the tenth season for the Big 12 since the early 2010s conference realignment brought the Big 12 membership to its current form.

 The 2021 Big 12 Championship Game was played at AT&T Stadium in Arlington, Texas, on December 4, 2021.

-Background

-Previous season

-In the 2020 season, Oklahoma defeated Iowa State 27–21 in the conference championship.

-Six teams were invited to bowl games in the 2020 season, and the conference went 5–0 in those games, with the Texas Bowl between TCU and Arkansas being cancelled due to COVID-19 issues.

 Preseason

 Big 12 media days

 The 2021 Big 12 media days were held on July 14–15 in Frisco, Texas.
 The teams and representatives in respective order were as follows: